TRU: Targeted Reverse Update for Efficient Multimodal Recommendation Unlearning: Methodology

 \subsection{Isolating Sensitive Layers}

 Building on the asymmetric behaviors observed in item rankings and modalities, we hypothesize that the unlearning signal propagates unevenly across the model's parameter space.
 To validate our hypothesis, we present Figure~\ref{fig:layer_evidence} to quantify the layer-wise imbalance in parameter update, showing that conventional methods (\emph{e.g.}, MMRecUn) excessively shift early embedding modules under uniform reverse update, whereas our TRU isolates interventions to achieve a balanced correction across layers.
 For instance, at the \texttt{Image Embedding} layer, MMRecUn's normalized parameter shift spikes to $0.166$, deviating severely from the exact retraining baseline ($0.089$).
 In contrast, our TRU effectively mitigates this structural over-reaction.
 By isolating the interventions, TRU reduces the shift to $0.132$, successfully pulling the parameter trajectory much closer to the golden retraining profile.
-These results quantitatively prove that a safe unlearning process must surgically act on sensitive modules rather than blindly updating the entire backbone, since the deletion sensitivity is concentrated in specific network modules.
+These results quantitatively prove that a safe unlearning process must surgically act on sensitive modules rather than blindly updating the entire backbone, since the deletion sensitivity is concentrated in specific network modules. \begin{insightbox} \begin{enumerate}[label={(\arabic*)}, leftmargin=*] \item \textbf{Layer-wise sensitivity:} Deletion effects concentrate in specific modules, especially early embedding layers. \item \textbf{Targeted isolation:} Unlearning should confine reverse updates to these layers so retained representations remain stable. \end{enumerate} \end{insightbox}